jeremyfix/deeplearning-lectures/Webpage/03-pytorch-gan.md

 ### Implementing the critic

 The critic is a simple convolutional neural network which has to stay if the input image is a real or a fake.
 You are free to experiment with any architecture but I can suggest you one.
-Denote by `Block(k)` the following sequence of layers :
+Denote by `CBlock(k)` the following sequence of layers :

-- $2 \times [$Conv($k$ channels, 3x3, padding=same) - BatchNorm - LeakyRely(0.2)$]$
+- $2 \times [$Conv($k$ channels, 3x3, padding=same) - BatchNorm - LeakyRelu(0.2)$]$
 - Conv($k$ channels, 3x3, padding=valid) - BatchNorm - LeakyRelu(0.2)
 - Dropout(0.3)